patricktcoakley/gdvm/README.md

 - `gdvm list`  will list locally installed Godot versions.
 - `gdvm install [--query|-q <...strings>]` will prompt the user to install a version if no arguments are supplied, or will try to find the closest matching version based on the query, defaulting to "stable" if no other release type is supplied.
+  It will also set the last installed version as the default.
   - Queries:
     - `latest` or `latest standard` will install the latest stable, and `latest mono` will install the latest .NET stable.
     - `4 mono` will grab the latest stable 4.x .NET release, `3.3 rc` will grab the latest rc of 3.3 standard, `1` would take the last stable version `1`, and so on.
 - `gdvm godot [--interactive|-i, args <string>]` run the set Godot version, or with the `--interactive` or `-i` flag, will prompt the user to launch an installed version.
   - Optionally, pass some arguments in, such as `--headless`.
-- `gdvm set` prompts the user to set an installed version of Godot.
+- `gdvm set [--query <...strings>]` prompts the user to set an installed version of Godot if no arguments are supplied, or will try to find the closest matching version based on the query, including release type (`stable`) and version (`4`, `4.4`), or an exact match (`4.4.1-stable-mono`).
 - `gdvm which` displays the location that the current Godot symlink points to.
 - `gdvm remove [<string>]` prompts the user to select multiple installations to delete, or optionally takes a query to filter down to specific versions
   - For example, if you wanted to list all of the `4.y.z` versions to remove, you could jut do `gdvm remove 4` to list all of the 4 major releases.